magarena/magarena/release/README.txt

-  Rachel for making it possible to cancel image download and fixing incorrect images beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script wait321 for improving the card explorer and "New Game" screen everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  Rachel for making it possible to cancel image download and fixing incorrect images beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script wait321 for creating a deck editor and other UI improvements everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!

-Release 1997 (September QQQ, 2011)
+Release 2270 (September QQQ, 2011)
 ============
 brought to you by beholder, melvin, and wait321

 - added the following cards:

+- revamped the implementation of continuous effects to be more modular, the engine now supports layers and timestamps
+- added option in preferences to select type of card highlighting
+- added deck editor
-- improved card explorer and "New Game" screen
+- improved the "New Game" screen
 - improved crash handling to handle unhandled exception from any part of the program
 - improved the resolution of some token images